GraphSearchNet: Enhancing GNNs via Capturing Global Dependencies for Semantic Code Search: Introduction

-To further mitigate the semantic gap between the program and the query, more recent attempts shifted to deep learning (DL)-based techniques~\cite{gu2018deep, husain2019codesearchnet, yao2019coacor, haldar-etal-2020-multi, shuai2020improving, wan2019multi, fang2021self, ishtiaq2021bert2code, du2021single}, which encode the source code and the query into vectors (\ie, learning the representations behind the program and the query).
+To address this limitation, more recent attempts shifted to deep learning (DL)-based techniques~\cite{gu2018deep, husain2019codesearchnet, yao2019coacor, haldar-etal-2020-multi, shuai2020improving, wan2019multi, fang2021self, ishtiaq2021bert2code, du2021single}, which encode the source code and the query into vectors (\ie, learning the representations behind the program and the query).
 Then, the similarity between two vectors, such as cosine similarity, is computed to measure the semantic relevance between the code snippet and the query.
-Code snippets with a higher similarity score of the query are returned as the searching results.
+Code snippets with a higher similarity score of the query are returned as the search results.
 However, most of these works only rely on sequential models \ie, Long-Short Term Memory (LSTMs)~\cite{hochreiter1997long}, Self-Attention~\cite{vaswani2017attention} to learn the vector representations for both code and query.
 These sequential models are struggling to learn the semantic relations because they ignore the structural information hidden in the text to learn.
 In addition, MMAN~\cite{wan2019multi} encoded the program sequence, abstract syntax tree (AST) and control flow graph (CFG) with LSTM~\cite{hochreiter1997long}, Tree-LSTM~\cite{mou2016convolutional} and GGNN~\cite{li2015gated} respectively on the C programming language.
-Then it further encoded the query sequence with another LSTM to learn the mapping relationship between the code and query, however, MMAN ignored the structural information behind the query and the limitations of GGNN \ie, the missed global dependency in a graph~\cite{liu2020retrieval, alon2021on} in the process of GGNN learning, is not well-addressed.
-To sum up, although some recent progress have been made for automated code search, the key challenges still exist: (1) source code and the natural language queries are heterogeneous~\cite{gu2018deep}, they have completely different grammatical rules and language structure, which leads to the semantic mapping is hard; (2) the rich structural information behind in the code and the query fails to explore.
+Then it further encoded the query sequence with another LSTM to learn the mapping relationship between the code and query, however, MMAN ignored the structural information behind the query and the limitations of GGNN \ie, the missed global dependencies in a graph~\cite{liu2020retrieval, alon2021on} in the process of GGNN learning, is not well-addressed.
+To sum up, although some recent progress has been made for automated code search, the key challenges still exist: (1) source code and the natural language queries are heterogeneous~\cite{gu2018deep}, they have completely different grammatical rules and language structure, which leads to the semantic mapping is hard; (2) the rich structural information behind in the code and the query fails to explore.
 Failing to utilize the rich structural information beyond the simple text may limit the effectiveness of these approaches for code search; (3) Although there are some existing works~\cite{wan2019multi} attempted to use GNNs for code search, the limitations of GNNs are not well-addressed.